linkerd/linkerd/linkerd/docs/transformer.md

 ## DaemonSet (Kubernetes)

-kind: `io.l5d.daemonset`
+kind: `io.l5d.k8s.daemonset`

-The DaemonSetTransformer maps each address in the NameTree to a member of a given daemon set that is on the same /24 subnet.
-Since each k8s node is its own /24 subnet, the result is that each address is mapped to the member of the daemon set that is running on the same node.
+The DaemonSetTransformer maps each address in the destination NameTree to a member of a given daemonset that is on the same /24 subnet.
+Since each k8s node is its own /24 subnet, the result is that each destination address is mapped to the member of the daemonset that is running on the same node.
 This can be used to redirect traffic to a reverse-proxy that runs as a daemonset.

 This transformer assumes that there is a Kubernetes service for the daemonset which can be used to find all pods in the daemonset.